“Bisogna” in Italian

 I’m not sure.
 You would need to ask the manager.

-- To express a need or an obligation for some action to be performed when there is no subject.
+Bisogna is used to express a general need or obligation.
 It refers to a general rule or something that applies to everyone.

 Bisogna essere molto pazienti con i bambini.